New charges in Prince William slayings linked to MS-13

 At the time of the arrests, authorities said that three of the four killings were probably random, noting that MS-13 members commit acts of violence to advance in rank within the gang.

-Two of the victims were badly beaten and shot to death in a wooded area of Woodbridge in June 2019, authorities said.
-Two months later, another man was shot and killed nearby while going to meet an acquaintance.
-The fourth man was gunned down in Dumfries as he was walking down the street in September 2019.
+Two of the victims were badly beaten and fatally shot in a wooded area of Woodbridge in June 2019, authorities said.
+Two months later, another man was fatally shot nearby while going to meet an acquaintance.
+The fourth man was gunned down in Dumfries as he was walking down a street in September 2019.